Victims Of China Floods Race To Salvage Property - UrduPoint

 Authorities have warned of more downpours across Guangdong from Wednesday evening until Friday.

-Up to 240 millimetres of rain is expected in many areas, rising to as much as 300 millimetres in some places.
+Up to 240 millimetres (9.4 inches) of rain is expected in many areas, rising to as much as 300 millimetres in some places.

 Officials also issued a warning over "rumours" that the deluges were causing supply shortages and price spikes for basic goods.